We are honoured to have been able to fund a clothing bank for patients admitted to hospital without clothes to end ‘PJ paralysis’.

 “We have around 80 admissions a day, and many of those patients come in as emergency admissions in their night clothes and do not have relatives to bring clothes in for them.

-The clothing bank is for brand new clothing only (not second-hand due to infection control) and the hospital and charity are working with clothing suppliers to provide stock.
+The clothing bank is for brand new clothing only due to infection control, and we are working closely with the hospital and clothing suppliers to source more stock.

 Staff across the hospital are able to access the clothing bank to source clothes for their patients.